ossec/ossec-docs/docs/manual/agent-configuration.rst

 Restart the agent
 ^^^^^^^^^^^^^^^^^

-Once the configuration file is pushed, you can run the command agent_control to see if the agent received the config and restart the agent remotely.
+Once the configuration file is pushed, you can run the command :ref:`agent_control` to see if the agent received the config and restart the agent remotely.

 .. code-block:: console